surgicalcoder/lz4net/README.md

 Original LZ4 has been written by Yann Collet and original C sources can be found [here](https://github.com/Cyan4973/lz4)

-## Migration from codeplex
-Sources has been moved to GitHub, while project documentation has not been properly migrated yet and is still hosted at [codeplex](https://lz4net.codeplex.com/)

-## Change log
-You can find it [here](CHANGES.md)

 ## NuGet
-You can download lz4net from [NuGet](http://nuget.org/packages/lz4net/)
+You can download lz4net from [NuGet](https://www.nuget.org/packages/LZ4.dnx/)

-## Releases
-Releases are also available on [github](https://github.com/MiloszKrajewski/lz4net/releases)

 ## What is 'Fast compression algorithm'?
 While compression algorithms you use day-to-day to archive your data work around the speed of 10MB/s giving you quite decent compression ratios, 'fast algorithms' are designed to work 'faster than your hard drive' sacrificing compression ratio.